PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 At times like these, ordinary men try negotiating with death.
 They Offer every promise, pledge and advantage they can think of in exchange for life.
 But Boltac was not an ordinary man.
 And certainly not an ordinary negotiator.
 At that moment he realized that his life alone was not worth negotiating for.
 If was to haggle with fate, it would not be for his life, it would not be for his store or his fortune.
 Boltac was surprised to discover that, in the final accounting, those things were worth nothing to him.
 The only thing worth negotiating for was life, with *her*.
 Without her, he couldn't seem to come up with a reason to bother.

 As if in a dream, he watched two feet of steel emerge from the Orc's belly.
 The pike fell, not on Boltac's head, but next him on the muddy street.
-As the Orc's body fell away to the side, Boltac saw the Relan standing there, brandishing the sword Boltac had given him.
+As the Orc's body fell away to the side, Boltac saw the Relan standing there, trying to hold the Orc up with the sword Boltac had given him.
 No scream of victory echoed from the boy's throat.
-Instead he looked at the blood and the blade as if he couldn't quite understand what had just happened.
+Instead he looked at the blood and the blade and the corpse that was dragging his hand towards the ground as if he couldn't quite understand what had just happened.
 "That blade is a quality item," Boltac explained.
 Then he passed out.

-# Drinking a Healing Potion #
+11

 Relan was so terrified, he left the sword in the Orc.